AlbertSmit/Marlin/README.md

 > Long story short; it's a _router_.

 Writing this port to
-- understand the inner workings,
+- understand the inner workings
-- get better at writing libraries,
+- get better at writing libraries
-- have a shiny new router to work with.
+- have a shiny new router to work with

 <sub><sup>_Work in progress._</sub></sup>